Merck Manual

 View Patient Education

-Activated protein C (APC), in complex with protein S, degrades coagulation factors Va and VIIIa, thus inhibiting coagulation (see figure Pathways in blood coagulation Pathways in blood coagulation Pathways in blood coagulation ).
+Activated protein C (APC), in complex with protein S, degrades coagulation factors Va and VIIIa, thus inhibiting coagulation (see figure Pathways in Blood Coagulation).
 Any of several mutations to factor V make it resistant to inactivation by APC, increasing the tendency for thrombosis.

 Factor V Leiden is the most common of these mutations.
 Homozygous mutations increase the risk of thrombosis more than do heterozygous mutations.

-Factor V Leiden as a single gene defect is present in about 5% of European populations, but it rarely occurs in native Asian or African populations.
-It is present in 20 to 60% of patients with "spontaneous" venous thrombosis.
+Factor V Leiden as a single gene defect is present in about 5% of White Americans, but it rarely occurs in native Asian or African populations (1).
+It is present in 20 to 60% (depending on patient selection) of patients with "spontaneous" venous thrombosis (2).

 Diagnosis of Factor V Resistance to APC